 Yes.
 We were initially skeptical about this technology, because even a second of lag time can make movies and TV shows unwatchable, but we've been pleasantly surprised.
 We haven't been able to detect any latency (lag) when watching high-resolution videos, and each speaker in the systems we've tested have stayed in sync.
 Again, be mindful of the fact that this type of surround-sound system requires an active WiFi connection to work.

-Final Thoughts on Wireless Surround-Sound Systems
+Final Thoughts on the Best Wireless Surround-Sound Systems

 The world of audio has been notoriously resistant to moving from wired to wireless hardware, but the industry has started making real strides in that direction lately.
 There are plenty of benefits to using wired audio gear — there's no compression when listening to music, cables are required when listening to vinyl — but the convenience of listening to audio wirelessly is really compelling.